Lil Wayne: 1999–2004: Tha Block Is Hot, Lights Out, and 500 Degreez

-Carter's debut solo album, Tha Block Is Hot, was released when he was 17 and featured significant contributions from the Hot Boys.
-It debuted at number 3 on the Billboard 200 and was later certified platinum by the RIAA less than two months after its release.
+Carter's debut solo album, Tha Block Is Hot, was released on November 2, 1999, when he was 17 and featured significant contributions from the Hot Boys.
+It debuted at number three on the Billboard 200 and was later certified platinum by the RIAA in December 1999, less than a month after its release.
 The album earned Carter a 1999 Source magazine nomination for "Best New Artist", and also became a Top Ten hit.
-The lead single was "Tha Block Is Hot".
-After the release of Tha Block Is Hot, Carter was featured on the single "Bling Bling", with B.G., Juvenile, and Big Tymers.
-Carter's verse appeared only on the radio version of the song, while on the album version he performed on the chorus.
+The lead single was the album's title track, which its chorus was performed by Carter's former Hot Boys cohort, Juvenile and B.G.

-His second album, Lights Out, was released in 2000, and failed to attain the level of success achieved by his debut but was certified gold by RIAA.
+His second album, Lights Out, was released on December 19, 2000.
+It failed to attain the level of success achieved by his debut, but was certified gold by RIAA in June 2001, nearly six months after its release.
 Critics noted the lack of coherent narratives in his verses as evidence that he had yet to mature to the level of his fellow Hot Boys.
 The lead single was "Get Off the Corner", which was noticed for an improvement in its lyrical content and style.
 The second single, which received less attention, was "Shine" featuring the Hot Boys.
 Near the release of Lights Out, Carter was featured on the single, "Number One Stunna" with Big Tymers and Juvenile, which peaked at number 24 on the Hot Rap Tracks chart.
+The track, originally featured on Big Tymers' I Got That Work, would be used for the Spike Lee-directed comedy film, The Original Kings of Comedy.

-Carter's third album, 500 Degreez, was released in 2002.
+Carter's third album, 500 Degreez, was released in August 2002.
 It followed the format of his previous two, with significant contributions from the Hot Boys and Mannie Fresh.
 While being certified gold like its predecessor, it also failed to match the success of his debut.
-The title was a reference to the recently estranged Hot Boys member Juvenile's recording, 400 Degreez.
-The lead single was "Way of Life" which failed to match the success of his previous singles.
-After the release of 500 Degreez, Carter was featured on the single "Neva Get Enuf" by 3LW.
+The title was a reference to the recently estranged Hot Boys member Juvenile's debut solo studio album, 400 Degreez (1998).
+Its lead single was "Way of Life", featuring Birdman and singer TQ with narration by its producer, Mannie Fresh; it reached number 71 on the Billboard Hot 100 and number 23 on the Hot R&B/Hip-Hop Songs charts.
+The single featured a sample of Tupac Shakur's diss track towards the Notorious B.I.G., "Hit 'Em Up" (1996), which itself sampled Dennis Edwards and Siedah Garrett's "Don't Look Any Further" (1984).
+Despite the album's commercial failure, John Bush of AllMusic praised 500 Degreez, while calling "Way of Life" an "infectious party hit".
+After the release of 500 Degreez, Carter was featured on the single "Neva Get Enuf" by 3LW, and later appeared on his future girlfriend, singer Nivea's single, "Ya Ya Ya".